Linux Mint 20.3 beta arrived a few weeks ago. And now, the final stable release for Linux Mint 20.3 “Una” is available to download.

 We can’t fail to mention that Linux Mint 20.3 now features full dark mode support and takes advantage of this to give the terminal and multimedia apps a distinctive look.

-You will certainly notice an improvement in displaying applications that support their dark interface when working with a light theme.
+At the same time, you will undoubtedly notice an improvement in displaying applications that support their dark interface when working with a light theme.
 For example, the Hypnotix IPTV player looks better than ever, thanks to Dark Mode support.

 The Sticky Notes application has also received some love because it now filters notes quickly.
-The app now includes a search button allowing you to look up your saved notes quickly.
+In addition, the app now includes a search button allowing you to quickly look up your saved notes.
 On top of that, the users who use Sticky Notes may also notice a changed look as the title is now embedded within the note.

 Among other things, Linux Mint 20.3 introduces a brand new app called Thingy, which is a Document Manager.
 It gives you quick access to your favorite and recently opened documents and keeps track of your reading progress.